Tōru Takemitsu: Youth

 Takemitsu was born in Tokyo on 8 October 1930; a month later his family moved to Dalian in the Chinese province of Liaoning.
 In 1938 he returned to Japan to attend elementary school, but his education was cut short by military conscription in 1944.
 Takemitsu described his experience of military service at such a young age, under the Japanese Nationalist government, as "... extremely bitter".
 Takemitsu first became conscious of Western classical music during his term of military service, in the form of a popular French Song ("Parlez-moi d'amour") which he listened to with colleagues in secret, played on a gramophone with a makeshift needle fashioned from bamboo.

 During the post-war U.S. occupation of Japan, Takemitsu worked for the U.S. Armed Forces, but was ill for a long period.
-Hospitalised and bed-ridden, he took the opportunity to listen to as much Western music as he could on the U.S. Armed Forces network.
+Hospitalised and bedridden with tuberculosis, he took the opportunity to listen to as much Western music as he could on the U.S. Armed Forces network.
 While deeply affected by these experiences of Western music, he simultaneously felt a need to distance himself from the traditional music of his native Japan.
 He explained much later, in a lecture at the New York International Festival of the Arts, that for him Japanese traditional music "always recalled the bitter memories of war".

 Despite his lack of musical training, and taking inspiration from what little Western music he had heard, Takemitsu began to compose in earnest at the age of 16: "...
 I began [writing] music attracted to music itself as one human being.
 Being in music I found my raison d'être as a man.
 After the war, music was the only thing.
 Choosing to be in music clarified my identity."
 Though he studied briefly with Yasuji Kiyose beginning in 1948, Takemitsu remained largely self-taught throughout his musical career.